Tips for Teaching Multiple Delivery Courses with Remote Learners

 - ALWAYS repeat the questions/comments that are said in class to your remote learners.

-- When speaking, encourage both remote and in-seat students to say their name so that they can be easily identified.
+- When speaking, encourage both remote and in-seat students to say their names so they can be easily identified.
 For example, “This is [your name], and I have a question.
 This helps individuals who are accessing the session remotely to get to know students who are participating in-seat.

 TIP 4 - Look into the Camera when Addressing Remote Learners + Stay close to your Microphone

-- It’s important your remote learners feel connected to you and your content, so ALWAYS look at them via the web camera when talking to them.
+- Your remote learners must feel connected to you and your content, so ALWAYS look at them via the web camera when talking to them.

 - It will feel more natural to make continual eye contact with your in-seat students or your data projector (which has your students videos up on the screen) so practice making eye contact with both the web camera and your in-seat students throughout your session.